 Mary’s Meals feeds 1,446 children every day in Lebanon!Published on

 Life in Lebanon

 World Food Programme (WFP) estimate that a quarter of Lebanon’s population are refugees – the fourth largest refugee population in the world.
-Currently around 1.5 million refugees from Syria are in Lebanon having fled a conflict driven humanitarian crisis in their home country.
+Currently around a million refugees from Syria are in Lebanon having fled a conflict driven humanitarian crisis in their home country.
 There is also a similar number of vulnerable Lebanese people, and more than half a million people are seeking refuge from conflict in Palestine.

 Mary's Meals in Lebanon

 Mary’s Meals has been serving school meals in Lebanon since 2016.

 Working with a trusted partner organisation, Dorcas, we are feeding children in areas around Beirut, where there is a large refugee population.
 This includes children attending school in Antelias, children at a community centre in the Aley District of Mount Lebanon, and children at an informal education centre located in the Bourj el-Barajneh refugee settlement.

 Lebanese children attend lessons alongside Syrian refugee children, and mothers from both communities volunteer to prepare the meal, helping to break down barriers and build relationships.